Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Diffusion Control Problem (DCP)

-Observe that the right hand side is identical with the cost functional $J(x, u^*, X^*)$ as defined in \eqref{costfunctional}.
+which coincides with the cost functional $J(x, u^*, X^*)$ as defined in \eqref{costfunctional}.
 It is straightforward to see that the lower bound can be achieved by assigning the control $u^*$.
 Consequently, $V(x) = Q(x)$ for all $x\in[0, \infty)$.

-In the next theorem, we conclude that this control $u^*$ is actually the optimal control to the DCP.
+Since the uniqueness of a smooth solution to \eqref{formal HJB}, $V(\cdot)$ coincides with $Q(\cdot)$ and it satisfies the formal HJB.
+Therefore, any such a solution $Q$ to \eqref{formal HJB} has to be non-negative.
+We summarize the above discussion in the following theorem.

 \begin{theorem} Let $Q(\cdot)$ be the smooth solution obtained in Theorem \ref{A solution to the HJB equation}.
-Then the ordered triple $(x, u^*, X^*)$ is an optimal admissible control system, where $u^*(t)=F'(Q'(X^*(t)))$ for all $t\geq0$ and a weak solution $X^*$ satisfying the corresponding $\eqref{optimal X}$ is an optimal state process. \end{theorem}
+Then the ordered triple $(x, u^*, X^*)$ is an optimal admissible control system, where $u^*(t)=F'(Q'(X^*(t)))$ for all $t\geq0$ and a weak solution $X^*$ satisfying $\eqref{optimal X}$ is the optimal state process. \end{theorem}